Writing Style

 Section titled “Voice & Tone”Address the reader directly using second person (“you”) and active voice.
 Write as if you’re giving clear directions to a colleague, not lecturing from a podium.
 Use simple, everyday language.

 Get to the point immediately.
-Skip introductory context about why topics are important - your reader already has that context.
+Skip introductory context about why topics are important.
+Your reader already has that context.
 Brief section transitions are fine, but avoid elaborate setup.
 Do explain the reasoning behind specific constraints or design choices you’re imposing.

 Formatting